abelarismendy/abelarismendy/README.md

 Hi there!
 My name is Abel and I am a software developer with a special interest in Python and data science 🐍💻.
+I am also a student of Computer and Systems Engineering at Universidad de los Andes.
 I love solving problems and learning new things 🤔, and I am always looking for new projects and challenges 💪.
 Currently, I am part of a research group called [SinfonIA](https://sinfoniauniandes.github.io/) 🤖 focused on artificial intelligence and social robotics.